maikully/tablator/README.md

 Todo:
 - [ ] time representation between notes can be improved
 - [ ] get chords working
+- [ ] double-digit frets being cut in half at wrap
-- [x] notes too far in time being cut off
+- [x] notes after a long pause being cut off
 - [x] all three buttons showing with fewer than three versions available